PankajChunchun/Booking.com/README.md

 # Booking.com

-This repository contains my solutions to [Booking.com](http://www.booking.com/)'s Coding assignment for the [Software Developer](https://workingatbooking.com/) position.
+This repository contains my solutions to [Booking.com](http://www.booking.com/)'s coding assignment for the [Software Developer](https://workingatbooking.com/) position.
 I am sharing this for educational-purposes only.
 Use at your own risk.

 The online coding assignment consists of four problems:
 - [Polygon Identifier](./polygon.md)